jagprog5/SDR/README.md

 ## Different Containers

 This library is unique compared to other sparse libraries such as [Eigen::Sparse](https://eigen.tuxfamily.org/dox/group__TutorialSparse.html) or [blaze](https://bitbucket.org/blaze-lib/blaze/src/master/) because elements can be stored in different types of containers (not just a static or dynamic array).
+Additional, it chooses specialized algorithms which are suited for the container.
 For example:

 ```cpp
 SDR<SDRElem<>, std::set<SDRElem<>, std::less<>>> a{1, 2, 3}; // stores elements in a set